merenlab/merenlab.org/software/anvio/citing.md

 ## Functional enrichment analyses

-This feature was introduced by Amy Willis and Alon Shaiber, and described for the first time in this study.
-In addition to the default anvi'o citation, please  consider citing this work.
+This feature was described for the first time in this study:

 <div class="pub_float">
 <div class="altmetric-embed" data-badge-type="donut" data-doi="10.1186/s13059-020-02195-w"></div>